 The employment gauge decreased to 49.3, the first contraction in the measure of jobs this year, from 52.3 in June.

 “The employment picture is a little bit of a concern,” Anthony Nieves, chairman of the Institute for Supply Management Non-Manufacturing Business Survey Committee, said on a conference call with reporters.
 “Overall, non-manufacturing has been resilient.
 We’re still on the path for continued growth.”

 The ISM services survey covers a broad mix of industries including utilities, retailing, health care and finance.

 Today’s data follows reports earlier this week that showed global weaknesses in manufacturing and consumer confidence.

 U.S. manufacturing unexpectedly contracted in July for a second month, reflecting a drop in orders that threatens to undercut a mainstay of the recovery.
 The Institute for Supply Management’s factory index was 49.8 last month, little changed from a three-year low reached in June.

 Beyond the nation’s factories, retailers used discounts to lure consumers last month.
-Gap Inc. (GPS) and Macy’s Inc. posted same- store sales that topped analysts’ estimates as promotions and warm weather boosted shopping traffic.
+Gap Inc. (GPS:US) and Macy’s Inc. posted same- store sales that topped analysts’ estimates as promotions and warm weather boosted shopping traffic.